trinker/reports/vignettes/reports_vignette.md

 <h4 id="github">Push Local Repo to GitHub</h4>

 The user may choose to push a project (repository).
 The <a href="http://trinker.github.io/reports_dev/repo2github.html" target="_blank"><code>repo2github</code></a> is designed for the initial push to github.
 Future pushes can be handled via RStudio or other git interface.
-The user may chose to initialize a push when <a href="http://trinker.github.io/reports_dev/new_report.html" target="_blank"><code>new_report</code></a> or <a href="http://trinker.github.io/reports_dev/presentation.html" target="_blank"><code>presentation</code></a> the project is created by adjusting the argument `github = TRUE`.
+The user may choose to initialize a push when <a href="http://trinker.github.io/reports_dev/new_report.html" target="_blank"><code>new_report</code></a> or <a href="http://trinker.github.io/reports_dev/presentation.html" target="_blank"><code>presentation</code></a> the project is created by adjusting the argument `github = TRUE`.

 <hr>
 <h3 id="notes">Using notes.xlsx</h3>

 The notes.xlsx/notes.csv is a file located in the ARTICLES directory.
-It is useful to take nores from articles/websites/etc. and organize them here.
+It is useful to take notes from articles/websites/etc. and organize them here.
 The <a href="http://trinker.github.io/reports_dev/notes.html" target="_blank"><code>notes</code></a> function can be used to view a truncated version of the notes.
 The citation functions also enables the user to insert in-text citations into a document with the quote taken from the article or other source.
 It is important that the format of notes.xlsx is respected in order for the <a href="http://trinker.github.io/reports_dev/cite.html" target="_blank">citation family</a> of functions to be utilized.
 In order for this workflow related to citations to be most effective the user must use a .bib file to manage citations.
 I use <a href="http://jabref.sourceforge.net/" target="_blank">JabRef</a> manage my bibliography.
 Here is a screen shot of notes.xlsx file.

 <div style="width:840px;margin:auto;">
     <p><img src="figure/excel.png" width="800" height="600"></p>